devbootstrap/SOLID-Principles-Examples-using-Typescript/lsp/README.md

 ### Throwing _NotSupportedException_ (or similar).

-So for example if you implement an interface that does not require or its not possible to implement a method based on that interface then a typicle thing to do is to throw an exception stating that the method is not implemented or not supported.
+So for example if you implement an interface that does not require or its not possible to implement a method based on that interface then a typical thing to do is to throw an exception stating that the method is not implemented or not supported.
 Here in this [SqlStore](./src/SqlStore.ts) example we throw a new Error and pass in the appropriate message `throw new Error("Method not implemented.");`.
 Doing this violates the Liskov Substitution Principle.

 ```ts
 class SqlStore implements IStore {